 Olympics sports are a pleasant distraction for most people, but this Olympics is different, and the overt examples of human rights violations in Russia are not as subjective as figure skating scores.

-What is happening to gays, outspoken journalists, grossly underpaid Russian workers, and to Russia’s environment is the real travesty.
+What is happening to gays, brave journalists, grossly underpaid Russian workers, and to Russia’s environment is the real travesty.